‘Location’ requires you to let users know where they are on your website.

 Some of your users will have problems understanding the structure of your website.
 They can get lost, especially during interactions like checkouts that take place over a few pages.

-- Add a sitemap page to your website (see Guideline 2.4.5) so your users have another way of finding what they want.
+- Add a sitemap page to your website (see Multiple Ways) so your users have another way of finding what they want.
 Add a link to the sitemap somewhere prominent like the header.

-- Abbreviate longer titles to make them easier to read (for example, ‘A Guide To Exotic Fish’ could just as well be ‘Exotic Fish’ for the purpose of a breadcrumb).
+Abbreviate longer titles to make them easier to read (for example, ‘A Guide to Exotic Fish’ could just as well be ‘Exotic Fish’ for the purpose of a breadcrumb).

-- For a process that takes a few pages (like a shopping cart), show all the steps in the process and highlight where the user is.
+For a process that takes a few pages (like a shopping cart), show all the steps in the process and highlight where the user is.

-- If a page has a too many breadcrumbs, perhaps your website could be better organised.
+If a page has a too many breadcrumbs, perhaps your website could be better organised.

-- Use your page titles in your sitemap, organised under subheadings.
+Use your page titles in your sitemap, organised under subheadings.